slamander/website/content/people/_index.md

 ---
-title: "Quest Lab Team"
+title: Quest Lab Team
-type: "people"  # ← This is the Hugo Blox people widget type
+type: people  # ← This is the Hugo Blox people widget type

 # Optional: define the groups and their display order
 user_groups: